 Fee Reassessment for Deregulated Subject POSts

-Once admitted to the program, you will be charged retroactively for all courses completed after the session in which you completed your fourth full credit equivalent (2nd year of study).
-Your initial invoice may not be up-to-date.
-Depending on when you accept an invitation to enrol in these subject POSts, you may receive a fees invoice which does not bill you for the higher program fees.
-If you enrol in the subject POSt, check ROSI for your revised balance and pay this as soon as possible, even if the amount you pay is not the same as the amount on your fees invoice.
-Students with financial difficulties should make an appointment on eService to see a Financial Aid Advisor.
-New students who do not have access to eService should phone 416.287.7001 (and press 1) to make an appointment.
+Once admitted to the program, you will be charged retroactively for all courses completed after the session in which you completed your fourth full credit equivalent.
+If you enrol in the subject POSt, check ROSI for your revised balance and pay this as soon as possible.
+Students with financial difficulties should discuss their concerns with a Financial Aid Advisor (AA142).

 Course Load Changes for Deregulated Subject POSts: